About .ca Domains

 You must register .ca-based nameservers with CIRA prior to adding them to your domain.
 For example, if you have coolexample.ca and want to set up custom nameservers ns1.coolexample.ca and ns2.coolexample.ca, contact our GoDaddy Guides to get them registered.

 For details on refunds, see our refund policy.
 Most domains will follow the Standard Refund Terms, but certain domains may have exceptions or may not be refundable at all.
-Review the information under Products with Special Refund Terms, and then Domain Name Registrations/Renewals and Products Not Eligible for Refunds.
+Review the information under Products with Special Refund Terms > Domain Name Registrations/Renewals and Products Not Eligible for Refunds.

 All .ca registrants must pay the Goods and Services Tax (GST).
 Other taxes may include Harmonized Sales Tax (HST), which is GST, and the Provincial Sales Tax (PST).